 Selective Estrogen Receptor Modulators (SERMs)

-Chemoprotective agents are drugs that are used with certain types of chemotherapy to protect the body from or minimize the side effects of the chemotherapy
+Chemoprotective agents are drugs that are used with certain types of chemotherapy to protect the body from side effects of drugs or minimize the side effects of the chemotherapy.
+Examples are

 - Dexrazoxane – Decrease in cardiac events